red triangles

 Eligibility

 The Hopewell M.I.N.D.
-Prize will be awarded to a team consisting of a Post-Doctoral Fellow and a full HBI member (Principal Investigator) who collectively possesses a demonstrably strong, career-level appropriate, track record/level of expertise in the area of study.
-The important role played by the research team including other researchers and research staff is recognized and should be acknowledged in the application; however, the Prize will be made to the Post-Doctoral Fellow and HBI Principal Investigator responsible for developing and advancing the research.
+Prize will be awarded to a Post Doctoral Fellow and full HBI member who collectively possess a demonstrably strong, career-level appropriate, track record/level of expertise in the area of study.
+The important role played by the research team, including other researchers and research staff is recognized and should be acknowledged in the application; however, the Prize will be made to the Post Doctoral Fellow and HBI principle investigator responsible for developing and advancing the research.

-Additionally, the Fellow must be offered and accept a fellowship position (or equivalent) in the laboratory of the full HBI Member, and conduct their research at UCalgary with oversight by the HBI Member.
-For a list of full HBI members please visit our directory here.
-A spreadsheet organized with full members and area of study is located here.
+Additionally, if the award is jointly awarded to an external Post Doctoral Fellow, that Fellow must be offered and accept a fellowship position (or equivalent) in the laboratory of the full HBI Member, and conduct their research at UCalgary with oversight by the HBI Member.
+For a list of full HBI members, please visit our directory here.

 The HBI Director, HBI Deputy Director, M.I.N.D.
-Prize judges, and any content experts involved in the review process are not eligible to apply to the Prize in the competition year.
+Prize judges, and any content experts involved in the review process are not eligible to apply for the Prize in the competition year.

 Application Guidelines